axtk/routescape/README.md

 };
 ```

-In the example above, the link is marked as `'inactive'` if the current location isn't `/intro`.
+In the example above, the link is marked as `active` if the current location is `/intro`, and `inactive` otherwise.

 With the third parameter omitted, `withRoute('/intro', 'active')` results in `undefined` with locations other than `/intro` (since the missing fallback parameter is effectively `undefined`), which is perfectly fine as well.